A Bayesian approach to functional regression: theory and computation: Conclusion

 Lastly, we have presented numerical evidence that supports the proposed Bayesian methodology and its predictive performance with simulated and real data sets.
-Thanks to our RKHS formulation, we can effectively leverage the capabilities of RJMCMC samplers and integrate the unknown number of components \(p\) in the Bayesian procedure, which to our knowledge is a novel application in the FDA context.
-This practical side of our work goes to show that the prediction methods we constructed from the posterior distribution are competitive against several non-cherry-picked frequentist techniques, especially those based on the usual \(L^2\)-models, while still remaining viable implementation-wise.
-Of course, we are not suggesting that the \(L^2\) perspective should be abandoned, but merely offering a simple, theoretically-backed alternative that can perform better in many situations.
+Thanks to our RKHS formulation, we can effectively leverage the capabilities of RJMCMC samplers and integrate the unknown number of components into the Bayesian procedure, which to our knowledge is a novel application in FDA.
+Moreover, a key finding in our empirical studies is that a relatively low number of components is sufficient to obtain good results.
+This practical side of our work showcases that the Bayesian prediction methods we constructed are competitive against several non-cherry-picked frequentist techniques, especially those based on the usual \(L^2\)-models, while still remaining viable implementation-wise.
+Of course, our proposed model is not without limitations, and we are not suggesting that the \(L^2\) perspective should be abandoned, but merely offering a simple, theoretically-backed alternative that can perform better in many situations.

 {